MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-docker.md

 ## Run multiple SQL Server containers

 Docker provides a way to run multiple SQL Server containers on the same host machine.
-This is the approach for scenarios that require multiple instances of SQL Server on the same host.
+Use this approach for scenarios that require multiple instances of SQL Server on the same host.
 Each container must expose itself on a different port.

 <!--SQL Server 2017 on Linux -->
 ::: moniker range="= sql-server-linux-2017 || = sql-server-2017"